anacampesan/cep_app_flask/README.md

 ### Installation

 Zipcode requires Python >= 2.7 to run, as well as pip so that the other libs can be installed.
-Then, the virtualenv has to be activate in order to avoid conflicts with dependencies.
+Then, Virtualenv has to be active in order to avoid conflicts with dependencies.
 Run ``python database.py`` to create a new database file.
 A FLASK_APP environment variable has to be set for Flask to know what app to run when ``flask run`` is entered.
 You should be all set to start making requests!
+(Obs.: the activation of Virtualenv might be slightly different on Windows)

 ```sh
 source venv/Scripts/activate